ericmuckley/laser_triggering/README.md

 ## Connecting to Marzhauser MCL-3 stage controler
 Make sure the "Joystick" knob on the front panel of the MCL-3 is in the "Auto" position.
 In the "Man" position, serial communication is disabled.

+## Connecting to Laseroptik AVACS beam attenuator
+The AVACS beam atenuator will not communicate with the PC unless the *Mode* is set to *Remote* on the top panel of the AVACS unit.

 ## Connecting to LightField
 To acquire Raman spectra using Princeton Instruments LightField software, LightField must be opened from the GUI by clicking **Launch LightField**.
 Once LightField loads, the user should load the LightField experiment called **Default Python Experiment**.
 After the experiment is loaded, settings can be modified in LightField.
 Raman spectra can be acquired by clicking the **Acquire Raman spectrum*** button the the GUI.